Mobile Robot Programming Toolkit

-The Mobile Robot Programming Toolkit (MRPT) is a cross-platform and open source C++ library aimed to help robotics researchers to design and implement algorithms related to Simultaneous Localization and Mapping (SLAM), computer vision and motion planning (obstacle avoidance).
+The Mobile Robot Programming Toolkit (MRPT) is a cross-platform software C++ library for helping robotics researchers design and implement algorithms related to simultaneous localization and mapping (SLAM), computer vision, and motion planning (obstacle avoidance).
 Different research groups have employed MRPT to implement projects reported in some of the major robotics journals and conferences.

-MRPT is open source and distributed under the New BSD License.
-Versions prior to 1.0.0 were released under the GPL.
+MRPT is free and open-source software released under the BSD 3-clause license; pre-1.0.0 versions were released under the GNU General Public License (GPL).

 Some features included in the project as user-applications: